archiecobbs/java-console-toolkit/README.md

 A **shell** is software that allows a **terminal** to be used interactively to execute commands via some kind of [Read-Eval-Print Loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
 It normally takes a line of text as input, parses it into a command name and arguments, and uses those to choose and execute some command.
 The shell must implement some kind of syntax and parsing behavior, for example, by splitting on whitespace and providing some way to quote whitespace.
 There is no universal standard for command line parsing and quoting, so each shell must define its own syntax.
 Ideally, a shell should also support terminal-enabled features like command line editing, command history, tab completion, etc.

 A **subshell** is a shell that is started by executing a command in another, outer shell.
-Upon exit from the subshell, the outer shell continues as before.
+While a subshell is executing, it takes control of the terminal and/or I/O streams of the parent shell.
+Upon exit from the subshell, the outer shell resumes control and continues as before.

 A **batch script** is a text file containing multiple commands intended to be executed non-interactively.
 The syntax for the file typically closely mirrors the syntax of some shell's interactive input, but no shell is required to execute a batch script.
 Instead, batch scripts are typically handled by executing a command that takes the script filename as a parameter or reads the script from standard input.